nicolasmaclean/Personal-Site/docs/_posts/ghost-house/index.md

 My main role on the team was the implementing and teaching of the dialog system and acting as a general game programmer where necessary.
 More specifically, I integrated [Yarn Spinner](https://docs.yarnspinner.dev/) and extended custom DialogViews to fit the needs of our game.

-{% include image.html type="project" name="dialog.png" class="pc-80 no-side-margin img-center"%}
+{% include image.html type="post" name="dialog.png" class="pc-80 no-side-margin img-center"%}

 I chose to leverage Yarn Spinner as a part of our dialog system for 2 reasons: the twine-like syntax makes it easy for narrative designers to pick up and quite honestly I saw this as an oportunity to learn more about Yarn Spinner.
 Its an open source project that is still growing quite fast and I saw them as the best option over other Unity oriented packages short of creating my own system.